 The star offers up a curious tableaux of the scene as Simone, long past an age when one’s willingness to comply with very much of another’s thoughts or feelings is burning like so many bridges, sitting in her wheelchair, surrounded by lackies and phonies looking for a buck, framed by a giant sunglasses, with “a horrific expression on her face” and meeting this tall, dark and handsome goth cowboy known as Nick Cave.

 However, as Nick Cave and the rest of London was about to learn, Nina Simone can turn it out when she damn well pleases.
 She chose to turn it on.
-Simone arrived on to stage, “took the gum she was chewing out of her mouth and stuck it on to the steinway and glared at the piano like it was her enemy and just thundered in to the song.”
-Cave fondly remembers.
+Simone arrived on to the stage, “took the gum she was chewing out of her mouth and stuck it on to the Steinway and glared at the piano like it was her enemy and just thundered into the song,” Cave fondly remembers.

 “As the songs progressed they got more and more beautiful and she became inflated with the whole thing.
 It was just an absolutely chilling thing to see.
 By the end of it, she had been kind of transformed and redeemed in some way.”

 Watch the clip below with Nick Cave sharing his first encounter with Nina Simone at the 1999 Meltdown Festival in London.